jsstrn/notes/content/notes/check-variable-null-undefined.md

 ---
+title: "Is it null or undefined?"
-title: "Check if a variable is null or undefined in JavaScript"
+summary: "Check if a variable is null or undefined in JavaScript"
 categories: ["developer"]
 tags: ["javascript"]
 ---